BehaviorTree/BehaviorTree.CPP/docs/tutorial_B_node_parameters.md

 ```

 If we want the method `getParam()` to be able to parse a string
-and store its value into a Pose2D, we must provide our own specialization
+and store its value into a `Pose2D`, we must provide our own template specialization
 of `convertFromString<T>()`.

-In this case, we want to represent Pose2D as three real numbers separated by
+In this case, the text representation of a `Pose2D` is three real numbers separated by
-semicolons.
+semicolons, like this:

+    "1.1;-2.32;0.4"

+Since this is a common pattern, the library provide the helper function `BT::splitString`.

 ``` c++ hl_lines="6"
 // use this namespace